clemenssielaff/notf/pynotf/docs/logic.md

 However, finding the error does nothing to fix it.
 Whenever a cyclic dependency occurs in a running program and we stop it, the program will no longer work like the author indented.
 You could say that it never did because the author created a cyclic dependency but that statement is only true if cyclic dependencies are forbidden in general.
 If we allow them, then the demarkation between a valid and an invalid Circuit becomes blurry.
 Depending on where you set the recursion limit, the same Circuit may be valid in one case and not in the other.

 Now that we don't allow changes in the Circuit mid-event, we might even go one step further and check for cyclic dependencies at the point where they are created.
 This has the downside that it might cause sudden spikes in event handling times (when you connect into a very deep DAG that you need to traverse all the way in order to make sure that no cycle occurs), but we *could* only enable it during debugging sessions.
 <br> Actually, scratch that.
-There is no way we can statically detect cyclic dependencies because we don't only have Operators but also Slots with user-defined callbacks, that are free to trigger any (maybe multiple) Emitters on the Node.
+There is no way we can statically detect cyclic dependencies because we don't only have Operators but also Interops with user-defined callbacks, that are free to trigger any (maybe multiple) Emitters on the Node.

 This leaves the question on whether we want to catch cyclic dependency errors in release mode.
 It is true, that we can do nothing about errors once they have occured and I don't currently see a way to make cyclic dependencies impossible on a conceptual level ...
 If every Operator had a single upstream Emitter, we would force the entire Circuit to be a forest but we always have Nodes in there, that act as (transparent) upstream for Node Emitters.
 <br> I guess, we could leave that up to a compiler flag but have it enabled by default.
 This way the default behavior is to catch the error and report them (to the user of the application, who can then hopefully report to the programmer), but if the programmer is sure that cyclic dependencies will never occur and/or that they are okay somehow and that the speed and/or space overhead is worth it - then the checks can be disabled.